Shapeways: Early history

 Shapeways began as a spin-off of Royal Philips Electronics, the Netherlands in 2007.
 It was founded by Peter Weijmarshausen, Robert Schouwenburg and Marleen Vogelaar and the idea came forth at the Philips design department.
-The concept and venture plan was initially created in 2005 by Dolf Wittkämper within the `Philips Lifestyle Incubator` program which offers support for start-up companies with innovative ideas.
+The idea of developing a business around 3D printing within Philips was conceived in 2005 by Dolf Wittkämper within the `Philips Lifestyle Incubator` program which offers support for start-up companies with innovative ideas.
+Consequently the founders of Shapeways developed the business plan and service that Shapeways came to be.

 In 2008 a service was launched that allowed customers to design their own 3-dimensional products through rapid prototyping by sending a CAD-file to the Shapeways website to 3D print.
 Designers can also sell their own designs to be 3D printed on demand for customers, Shapeways handles the financial transaction, manufacture, distribution and customer service; profits go to the designer.

 Originally the rapid prototyping could only print using simple materials.
 Later nylon was added as a possibility.
 In 2009 it was made public that they succeeded in also manufacturing stainless steel.
 As of 2012 the scale and possible materials have been further expanded to include sterling silver, acrylic, full color 3D printing and food safe ceramics.

 On October 19, 2012 Shapeways opened a new '3-D printing factory' in Queens, New York that could house 50 industrial printers and produce millions of consumer-designed products a year.

 The option now exist for consumers to adapt designs without prior knowledge of 3D design programming.
 There are models which can be adapted real-time by uploading new text or pictures: so-called 'Creators'.
 There is also the possibility of participating in Co-Creator platforms in which consumers and designers work together to achieve optimal results.
 In July 2014, Shapeways announced a partnership program with Hasbro, Inc. to produce 3D printed models of characters from My Little Pony: Friendship Is Magic based on designs created by the adult fan artists from the show and approved by Hasbro.
 The approach has been seen as a way to lead into other licensed media productions from Hasbro and other Hollywood companies.

 On February 21, 2018, Shapeways named Gregory Kress as CEO, replacing Tom Finn.